Drew Goddard: 2000s

-Buffy the Vampire Slayer and Angel

 Goddard started his career as a staff writer for Buffy the Vampire Slayer and Angel, receiving a Hugo Award for Best Dramatic Presentation for the former.

-Alias and Lost

 In 2005, he joined J. J. Abrams' Bad Robot team, where he wrote for both Alias and Lost, winning—along with the Lost writing staff—the Writers Guild of America (WGA) Award for Best Dramatic Series.
 In 2006, during its third season, Goddard became the co-executive producer of Lost.

-Cloverfield

 By February 2007, Goddard wrote his first feature, Cloverfield, directed by Matt Reeves and produced by J. J. Abrams.
 Cloverfield made $168 million on a $25 million budget.
 Empire named it the fifth best film of 2008, and the film then went on to win the year's Saturn Award for Best Science Fiction Film.

 2010s

-The Cabin in the Woods

 Goddard's directorial debut, The Cabin in the Woods, was co-written with Joss Whedon.
 The Cabin in the Woods was featured on Metacritic's best films of 2012 list, in addition to earning a 92% approval rating on Rotten Tomatoes.
-The film would go on to win the year's Saturn Award for Best Horror or Thriller Film, as well as garnering Goddard Saturn's "Filmmaker Showcase Award".
+The film went on to win the year's Saturn Award for Best Horror or Thriller Film, as well as garnering Goddard Saturn's "Filmmaker Showcase Award".

-World War Z

 In 2012, Goddard—in addition to J. Michael Straczynski, Matthew Michael Carnahan and Lost showrunner Damon Lindelof—rewrote the third act of the screenplay ahead of reshoots for the film World War Z starring Brad Pitt and directed by Marc Forster.
 The film grossed $540 million on a $190 million budget.
 As a result, in June 2013, Paramount announced that it was moving ahead with a sequel, though it was eventually scrapped.

-Daredevil and The Defenders

 In December 2013, Marvel officially announced that Goddard would be the executive producer and showrunner for the Daredevil television series produced by Marvel Television and broadcast on Netflix in 2015.
 Sony Pictures also announced that Goddard would write and direct a film based on the Sinister Six, though the project was eventually cancelled.
 In May 2014, Goddard withdrew from showrunning duties on the Daredevil TV series.

 In February 2015, after the deal between Marvel and Sony to share the rights to Spider-Man was announced, it was reported that Goddard was in talks with Sony to helm the new Spider-Man reboot film, Spider-Man: Homecoming, although it was later announced that Jon Watts would be the director.
 Goddard also executive produced and co-wrote an episode of the miniseries The Defenders.
 The series featured a team-up of the Marvel Television superheroes, including Daredevil.
 It was released on Netflix in August 2017.